 Since 1991, the King’s Chapel has held an annual missions conference.
 Typically held each April, the missions conference features expositions of Scripture passages that address missions or evangelism, gives reports of the missionaries on the field, and helps our congregation and others pray more efficiently for missions.

-See Missions Conference for details and schedules to this year’s missions conference, featuring guest speakers Gordon Taylor of the Reformed Baptist Network, and Noble Vater, missionary to Puerto Rico.
+See Missions Conference for details and schedules to the 2018 missions conference, featuring guest speakers Bob Selph, missionary to urban Atlanta, Georgia; and Noble Vater, missionary to Puerto Rico.

 Noble Vater was born in Northern Kentucky, USA.
 He married Charlotte in 1965, and they had four children together, all of whom have their own children.
 After Charlotte passed away in 1998, Noble remarried a few years later to Estela, the widow of a pastor.
 Estela has three children, two sons and a daughter, from her first husband.
 Noble was converted during ministerial studies while in Bible college.
 Then in 1963 he moved to San Juan, Puerto Rico, where he has served ever since.
 He pastors Iglesia Bereana.